-Texas.
+South Texas and Beaumont/East Texas.
 In April 2005, the Railroad Commission of Texas (Railroad Commission) established new gas tariffs that increased Southern Gas Operations' base rate and service revenues by a combined \$2 million annually in the unincorporated environs of its Beaumont/East Texas and South Texas Divisions.
 In June and August 2005, Southern Gas Operations filed requests to implement these same rates within the incorporated cities located in the two divisions.
-The proposed rates were approved or became effective by operation of law in all but five of these cities, which cities denied the rate change requests.
-Southern Gas Operations appealed the actions of these five cities to the Railroad Commission.
-Additionally, 19 cities where new rates had already gone into effect subsequently challenged the jurisdictional and statutory basis for implementation of those rates.
-Southern Gas Operations petitioned the Railroad Commission for an order declaring that the new rates had been properly established within these 19 cities.

-During the second quarter of 2006, Southern Gas Operations reached settlement agreements with the last of the cities that were parties to the Railroad Commission proceedings.
+During the second quarter of 2006, Southern Gas Operations reached settlement agreements with the last of the cities that had denied or appealed the rate change requests.

-Once all settlement rates are implemented in all jurisdictions including unincorporated areas, Southern Gas Operations' base rates and miscellaneous service charges are expected to increase by a total of \$17 million annually over the pre-April 2005 levels.
+Settlement rates have now been implemented in all jurisdictions, including unincorporated areas.
+Southern Gas Operations' base rates and miscellaneous service charges are expected to increase by a total of \$17 million annually over the pre-April 2005 levels.
 Approximately \$4 million of this increase was reflected in the Company's 2005 revenues.
 The Company expects approximately \$16 million will be reflected in revenues in 2006, and the total \$17 million will be reflected in revenues in 2007.
 Approximately \$3 million of expenditures related to these rate cases was charged to expense during the second quarter of 2006.
 The settlements also provide that these new rates will not change over the next three to five years.